OWASP Top 10 - Broken Access Control

 Attack 3: Put an additional product into another user's shopping basket.

-However, the procedure at the beginning is the same.
-We execute the action we want to test or manipulate once.
+But the procedure at the beginning is the same.
+We carry out the action that we want to test or manipulate once.

-That is, we put a product in our shopping cart.
-We have chosen the Fruit Press.
+This means we add a product to our shopping cart.
+We chose them Fruit press .

-Then we look at the process in the HTTP history.
-In the POST request we notice that a BasketID is passed.
+Then we look at the process in the HTTP history at.
+By POST request we find that one BasketID is passed.

 POST Request "BasketID is passed

-We try to manipulate these again.
-So we change the parameters and fields while we stop the web call with the interception process, manipulate it and forward it again.
-We notice that changing the BasketID does not lead us to the goal here.
+We're trying to manipulate these again.
+So we change the parameters and fields while we stop, manipulate and redirect the web call with the interception process.
+We notice that changing the BasketID doesn't lead us to our goal here.

-So we have to manipulate our POST request differently in this case.
-Instead of a parameter change we add a parameter this time (HPP = HTTP parameter pollution).
+So we have to have ours POST request in this case manipulate differently.
+This time, instead of changing a parameter, we add a parameter (HPP = HTTP parameter pollution).

-Important: In this Juice Shop scenario, note that the added item is not already in the shopping cart of the logged-in user.
-In the attack shown here, we deleted the Fruit Press from jim's shopping cart before the interception.
+Important: In this Juice shop scenario Please note that the added item is not already in the logged in user's shopping cart.
+In the attack shown here we have the Fruit press before the interception jim's shopping cart deleted.

-"Fruit Press" deleted from jim's cart before interception
+“Fruit Press” deleted from jim's cart before the interception

-"Fruit Press" deleted from jim's cart before interception
+“Fruit Press” deleted from jim's cart before the interception

-After we pass the POST to the web server, we can see a successful Broken Access Control in the server's response in the HTTP history tab.
+After we got the POST passed to the web server, we can use it in the Response of the server in the tab HTTP history a successful Broken Access Control . see

 Broken Access Control

-Since we now know how to view the admin's shopping cart, we can also control our successful attack in the browser: The product Fruit Press is added to the admin's shopping cart.
+Since we now know how to display the admin's shopping cart, we can also control our successful attack in the browser: the product Fruit press is added to the admin's shopping cart.

-The product "Fruit Press" has been added to the admin cart.
+The product “Fruit Press” is added to the admin’s shopping cart.

-Unfortunately, there is no one right solution for Broken Access Control, as every web application or access control differs in its implementation.
-However, there are some points that can be considered:
+The one suitable Unfortunately, there is no solution for a broken access control because every web application or every access control differs in its implementation.
+However, there are some points that you can keep in mind:

-2. An elaborated and documented role, rights and auditing concept
+2. A developed and documented role, rights and auditing concept

-4. Session cookies should be invalidated after logging off the server
+4. Session cookies should be invalidated on the server after you log out

 5. Stateless JWT tokens should be rather short-lived